groverlab/random/README.md

 The file [**random.csv**](random.csv) contains a table summarizing the results from all 10513 random microfluidic chip designs that were generated and simulated in the above paper.
 This is a text file in [CSV (comma-separated values) format](https://en.wikipedia.org/wiki/Comma-separated_values).
 Each line or row in the file corresponds to one random microfluidic chip design, and commas are used to separate the columns in the file.

 The first 112 columns on each row contain `1`s if a particular channel is present in that row's chip design or a `0`s if that channel is absent in the design.
-The order of the columns corresponds to the purple numbers on the channels in this figure from the above paper:
+The order of the columns corresponds to the purple channel numbers in this figure from the above paper:

 <img src="channel-numbers.png">

-So for example, column 1 in the file contains a `1` if channel 1 is present in that row's design and `0` if channel 1 is absent, colum 2 contains a `1` if channel 2 is present in that row's design and `0` if channel 2 is absent, and so on, all the way to column 112 (channel 112).
+So for example, column 1 in the file contains a `1` if Channel 1 is present in that row's design and `0` if Channel 1 is absent, column 2 contains a `1` if Channel 2 is present in that row's design and `0` if Channel 2 is absent, and so on, all the way to column 112 (Channel 112).

 The remaining six columns on each row summarize the simulation results for that row's design.